cvigilv/denote.nvim/README.md

 ## nvim-telescope/telescope.nvim

-If you use [nvim-telescope/telescope.nvim](https://github.com/nvim-telescope/telescope.nvim), you can enable the `telescope` extension in the configuration.
-This will add the `:Denote search`, `:Denote insert-link`, and `:Denote link` commands, which will open a picker to search and insert links to existing buffer.
+If you use [nvim-telescope/telescope.nvim](https://github.com/nvim-telescope/telescope.nvim), you can register the `telescope` extension to access to some functionality directly from telescope.
+Currently, the following pickers are implemented:

+- `:Telescope denote search`, for searching notes in you Denote silo
+- `:Telescope denote insert-link`, for inserting links interactively
+- `:Telescope denote link`, for inserting links

 <img width="1031" height="806" alt="Simple telescope.nvim search" src="https://github.com/user-attachments/assets/6a29e965-0268-40a6-9ae5-d93bd17859df" />

 ## nvim-orgmode/orgmode

-if you use [nvim-orgmode/orgmode](https://github.com/nvim-orgmode/orgmode), you can enale the `[[denote:...]]` link format.
+if you use [nvim-orgmode/orgmode](https://github.com/nvim-orgmode/orgmode), you can enable the `[[denote:...]]` link format.
 This is done by adding the following to your orgmode
 configuration: